Crisis on Infinite Earths is the perfect Avengers followup

-If you're having comic book crossover withdrawal with Avengers: Endgame firmly in our rearview mirror, I have the antidote.
-Fans of DC Comics will want to tune in to a television event on The CW called Crisis on Infinite Earths.
+If you're having comic book crossover withdrawal with Avengers: Endgame firmly in the rearview mirror, I have the antidote.
+Fans of DC Comics will want to tune in Sunday to a television event on The CW called Crisis on Infinite Earths.

 Crisis is a crossover that draws from five DC shows that run on the CW network and make up the so-called Arrowverse: Arrow, The Flash, DC's Legends of Tomorrow, Supergirl and Batwoman.
 The storyline follows an iconic comic book arc of the same name, and deals with the potential destruction of every dimension, or the "multiverse."
 So yeah, the stakes are high.
 (Disclosure: CW is jointly owned by ViacomCBS, parent company of CNET.)